Free nationwide shipping on all orders!

 A Little History of the Canva Print Design Platform

-Since Canva was originally launched as an online free graphic design platform aimed at non-designers.
+Canva was originally launched as an online, free graphic design platform aimed at non-designers.
 The goal was to provide easy-to-use design tools for creating social media posts, presentations, posters, and other visuals.
 It is estimated that today they have over 60 million monthly active users worldwide.

 Canva is a great online design tool for creating print-ready artwork and files if you don’t have access to professional design software.
 When using Canva for print projects, it’s essential to properly set up your files for the best outcome.

-It’s important to note this will vary depending on your version of Canva.
+It’s important to note that this will vary depending on your version of Canva.

 Canva Free